 \section{Limitations}

+Since we base our analyses on the user study and the dataset published in~\cite{deleon_et_al_2025}, some of the limitations mentioned therein also apply to our work.
+Additionally, there are possible limitations of our analyses as mentioned below.

 \heading{User Study limitations} The above average socioeconomic and economic level of the participants of the user study may not be representative of the average movie streaming service user.
 This is likely to impact preferences, but may or may not impact general browsing behavior.
 Moreover, this study did not consider visual bias of the posters that may impact browsing through color and content.
 This is addressed in our analyses by aggregation (over screens/partici\-pants), so that individual screen and user differences are less impactful.
-Finally, the results of our analyses may be somewhat limited to study interface design (although it opted for a simple, familiar interface close to Netflix) and the movie domain, as it is possible that different domains with different purposes or topics may have different browsing behaviors.

 \heading{Dataset limitations} Small inaccuracies present in eye tracking data may have led to incorrect labeling of an AOI for some fixations.
 While the size of the dataset is very large for an eye tracking study (87 users and 30 screens), further research needs to be done to be more representative of the large amount of users globally using carousel interfaces, particularly in an industrial setting.